jstetich/PortlandHarborToxics/Graphics/Final_Graphic_3.md

 ## Assemble Data with Maximum Likelihood Estimates of Non-detects

+Here we replace non-detect with estimates of the conditional mean of non-detects, based on a maximum likelihood procedure under a longnormal distribution.

 ### Metals

 No reorganization needed.
 All metals are below levels of concern, and